v-rajagt/IntuneDocs/intune/apps/apps-win32-s-mode.md

 ## Removal of S mode policy

-Currently, to remove the policy from the device, you must assign and deploy an empty policy to overwrite the existing S mode supplemental policy.
+Currently, to remove the S mode supplemental policy from the device, you must assign and deploy an empty policy to overwrite the existing S mode supplemental policy.

 ## Policy Reporting​